MerginMaps/docs/src/manage/subscriptions/index.md

 :::

 ## Subscriptions management
 The **Subscription** tab in <DashboardLink /> contains the overview of your current subscription plan and usage of storage, number of projects and number of users in your workspace.
+It is available only to the [owners](./permissions/#workspace-member-roles) of a workspace.

 ![Mergin Maps Dashboard Subscription tab](./subscriptions.jpg "Mergin Maps Dashboard Subscription tab")